On contact cosmetic surgery: Background and preliminary result

 \subsection{Contact structures on thickened tori, solid tori, and lens spaces}

-A contact structure $\xi$ on $T^2\times [0,1]$ for which the boundary is convex with each boundary component being convex with two dividing curves with slope $s_i$ on $T^2\times\{i\}$ is minimally twisting if any convex torus parallel to the boundary has dividing slope clockwise of $s_0$ and anti-clockwise of $s_1$ (we denote this by saying its slope is in $[s_0,s_1]$).
+A contact structure $\xi$ on $T^2\times [0,1]$ with convex boundary, where each boundary component has two dividing curves with slope $s_i$ on $T^2\times\{i\}$ is \dfn{minimally twisting} if any convex torus parallel to the boundary has dividing slope clockwise of $s_0$ and anti-clockwise of $s_1$ (we denote this by saying its slope is in $[s_0,s_1]$).
 From \cite{Giroux00, Honda00a} we know that any minimally twisting contact structure on $T^2\times [0,1]$ with boundary conditions as above is determined by a minimal path in the Farey graph from $s_0$ clockwise to $s_1$ with signs on each edge in the path.

-To discuss contact structures on solid tori we set up some notation.
+To discuss contact structures on solid tori, we set up some notation.
 Consider $T^2\times [0,1]$.
-If we foliate $T^2\times\{0\}$ by linear curves of slope $r$ and let $S_r$ be the result of collapsing the leaves of this foliation, then we call $S_r$ a solid torus with lower meridian $r$.
-Similarly, we can define the solid torus $S^r$ with upper meridian $r$ by collapsing the same curves on $T^2\times\{1\}$.
-We note that the standard way of thinking of the solid torus as $S^\times D^2$ is $S_\infty$ in this notation.
-Moreover, if one does $r$ Dehn surgery on a knot $K$ in a manifold $M$ then this is equivalent to removing a standard neighborhood of $K$ and replacing it with $S_r$.
+If we foliate $T^2\times\{0\}$ by linear curves of slope $r$ and let $S_r$ be the result of collapsing the leaves of this foliation, then we call $S_r$ a \dfn{solid torus with lower meridian $r$}.
+Similarly, we can define the \dfn{solid torus $S^r$ with upper meridian $r$} by collapsing the same curves on $T^2\times\{1\}$.
+We note that the standard way of thinking of the solid torus as $S^1\times D^2$ is $S_\infty$ in this notation.
+Moreover, if one performs $r$ Dehn surgery on a knot $K$ in a manifold $M$ then this is equivalent to removing a standard neighborhood of $K$ and replacing it with $S_r$.

-Now, again from \cite{Giroux00, Honda00a}, we know that any tight contact structure on $S_r$ with convex boundary having dividing slope $s$ is determined by a minimal path in the Farey graph from $r$ clockwise to $s$ with a sign on each edge except the first.
-(And we have a similar description for $S^r$ with dividing slope $s$ except the path runs from $r$ anti-clockwise to $s$.)
+From \cite{Giroux00, Honda00a}, we know that any tight contact structure on $S_r$ with convex boundary having dividing slope $s$ is determined by a minimal path in the Farey graph from $r$ clockwise to $s$ with a sign on each edge except the first.
+(We have a similar description for $S^r$ with dividing slope $s$ except the path runs from $r$ anti-clockwise to $s$.)
 Moreover, any such path gives a tight contact structure on $S_r$.

-Moreover, as shown in \cite{Honda00a} we know that if we glue two contact structures on thickened tori determined by minimal signed paths in the Farey graph, the result will be tight if when shortening the concatenated paths (if they can be) to a shortest path, the signs of any to shortened edges are the same.
-The same is true when gluing a thickened torus to a solid torus, except when shortening the path adjacent to the unlabeled edge, the contact structure always says tight.
+Moreover, as shown in \cite{Honda00a}, if we glue two contact structures on thickened tori determined by minimal signed paths in the Farey graph, the result will be tight if when shortening the concatenated paths to a shortest path, the signs of any two shortened edges are the same.
+The same holds when gluing a thickened torus to a solid torus, except that the contact structure remains tight when shortening the path adjacent to the unlabeled edge.